vahidbaharvand/test4z/supportive-cases/ca-view/README.md

         npm install

-2. Run the following command and enter the z/OSMF specific information.
+2. Run the following command and enter the ca-view specific information.
 Ask your mainframe administrator for the information.

        npm run setCAView